Emotions: History, Culture, Society 4.2 (2020)

 EHCS is published twice a year by Brill on behalf of the Society for the History of Emotions (SHE).

-Full access to online issues of Volume 1 (2017), Volume 2 (2018), Volume 3 (2019) and your choice of either print, online or print+online versions of the September and December issues of Volume 4 (2020) of EHCS is available to individuals through subscription to the Society for the History of Emotions for 2020.
+Full access to online issues of Volume 1 (2017), Volume 2 (2018), Volume 3 (2019), Volume 4 (2020) and your choice of either print, online or print+online versions of the July and December issues of Volume 5 (2021) of EHCS is available to individuals through subscription to the Society for the History of Emotions for 2021.

 Institutions and libraries can subscribe directly via the Brill website.